 August After a successful year of the pilot Group Mentorship Program, CRSA begins training the second round of volunteer mentor groups.

 August The fall of Kabul and evacuation of Afghanistan sees an outpour of support from Australians around the country, showing the willingness and generosity that can be found in the community.
 CRSA Group Mentorship Program expands in response to increased interest from the community.

 December The Federal government announces that it will partner with CRSA in the co-design of the ground-breaking new ‘Community Refugee Integration and Settlement Pilot’ (CRISP).
 This community sponsorship program will enable groups of everyday Australians to take primary responsibility for welcoming and settling 1,500 UNHCR-referred refugees over a four-year period, beginning in 2022.

-May The CRISP is launched and it’s a watershed moment in Australia’s history of providing community-led support to refugees..
-CRSA begins to recruit groups of everyday Australians in communities around the country who will ‘show up’ for refugee newcomers.
+May The CRISP is launched and it’s a watershed moment in Australia’s history of providing community-led support to refugees.
+CRSA begins to mobilise groups of everyday Australians in communities around the country who will ‘show up’ for refugee newcomers.

 August The first refugee participants in the CRISP program land in Australia, welcomed by Community Supporter Groups.

 December Applications cease for the Group Mentorship Program as its purpose – demonstrating that community sponsorship can and will work in Australia – has been achieved.

 If you can't find what you're looking for, try checking our Community Hub, including our Frequently Asked Questions.